-SUPPORT & EMPOWER OREGON'S TOURISM INDUSTRY KEY ACTIONS
+SUPPORT & EMPOWER OREGON'S TOURISM INDUSTRY

+KEY ACTIONS

 - 1. Support local communities and businesses in their reopening and enabling safe travel. - 2.
 Focus on visitor management initiatives that address visitor management pressures. - 3.
 Provide development and training opportunities for the industry. - 4.
-Partner and support public natural resource management agencies (local, state, federal, tribal) with an emphasis on outdoor recreation and wildfire prevention. - 5.
+Partner and support public land management agencies with an emphasis on outdoor recreation and wildfire prevention. - 5.
 Manage the industry visitor information network. - 6.
 Establish and foster relationships and trust with Oregon's Confederated Tribes.